million-monkeys/engine/README.md

 # License

-The Million Monkeys game engine is released under the terms of the [MIT License](https://github.com/million-monkeys/engine/blob/main/LICENSE).
+The Million million game engine is released under the terms of the [MIT License](https://github.com/million-million/engine/blob/main/LICENSE).